DALLAS – Today in Aviation, the first Vickers Viscount aircraft took to the skies from Wisley, Surrey, on its maiden flight in 1948.

 The Viscount was built as a response to the UK’s Brabazon committee.
 This was set up to investigate the future needs of the civilian aircraft market for the British Empire following World War Two.

-The prototype – G-AHRF – took to the skies from the grass airstrip at Wisley, Surrey.
-Piloted by Chief Test Pilot Joseph “Mutt” Summers, the initial model was considered too small and too slow to meet the demands of British European Airways (BEA) who had recently ordered 20 of the rival Airspeed Ambassador.
+The prototype, G-AHRF, took to the skies from the grass airstrip at Wisley, Surrey.
+Piloted by Chief Test Pilot Joseph “Mutt” Summers, the initial model was considered too small and too slow to meet the demands of British European Airways (BEA), which had recently ordered 20 of the rival Airspeed Ambassador.

 The aircraft gained full certification on July 27, 1950.
 It was then used for crew familiarisation flights with BEA.
 However, the carrier’s lack of enthusiasm for the type led Vickers to redesign the Viscount.

 A Worldwide Success

 The outcome was the larger Type 700.
 Powered by two Rolls-Royce Dart engines, it could carry up to 53 passengers.
 BEA would place an order for 26 examples, entering service on April 18, 1953.